 - 1. CONSENT FOR TREATMENT AND DECISION MAKING - a.
 Adults are presumed to be legally competent to make decisions regarding treatment and supportive services unless determined incompetent through a court appointed guardian, this includes individuals consenting to treatment and signing of documents (such as treatment plans, Ability to Pay, etc.). - b.
 The court appointed guardian shall consent to treatment and sign documents on behalf and in the best interest of their ward, within the scope of the guardianship. - c.
-Individuals with a fully executed Durable Power of Attorney for Health Care in which the individual has been determined unable to participate in treatment decisions (as determined and documented by two physicians or a physician and a licensed psychologist) will not consent to treatment or be considered legal/official signatory on documents, based on scope of executed Durable Power of Attorney for Health Care. - d.
+Individuals with a fully executed Patient Advocate in which the individual has been determined unable to participate in treatment decisions (as determined and documented by two physicians or a physician and a licensed psychologist) will not consent to treatment or be considered legal/official signatory on documents, based on scope of executed Patient Advocate. - d.
 When members of treatment team question whether the individual is able to understand the implications of consent, the Supports Coordinator/Case Manager shall assess the individual's level of comprehension and the individual's need for assistance in decision making and consent.
 This process will include the follow steps: - i.
 Conducting interviews for fact finding and problem solving which will include information on alternatives to guardianship, this should include conversations directly with the individual or parent regarding Supported Decision Making and other alternatives to guardianship when appropriate. - ii.
 Documenting in the clinical record all alternatives that are explored. - iii.
-Facilitating evaluations and assessments to determine an individual's need for durable power of attorney, advanced directives or, as a last resort, guardianship.
+Facilitating evaluations and assessments to determine an individual's need for patient advocate, advanced directives or, as a last resort, guardianship. - iv.
+Making recommendations for legal arrangements to support the individual.